Ice Skating in the Southern Lakes and Queenstown

 This rink served the needs of the community and planted the seeds for the formation of the Queenstown Ice Hockey Club (QIHC) and the Queenstown Ice Skating Club (QISC).
 Unfortunately, by 1995 financial difficulties resulted in the closure of the outdoor rink.

 By 1996 Tahitian investors led by Christophe Huck and local Firdaus Siddick finished work on the Queenstown Ice Arena as it stands today, a fully enclosed ice arena!
-In 2010 the Graham family purchased the arena and began an extensive program of rennovations.
+In 2010 the Graham family purchased the arena and began an extensive program of rennovations which are planned to continue for the foreseeable future.